-Put this sticker on your car to show your support of the Finger Lakes Trail.
+Put this sticker on your bumper or the outside of your car window to show your support of the Finger Lakes Trail.
 Green letters on a mirror reflective background.
 The image provides an approximation as to what it looks like.
 Diameter approximately 3 inches.
 Buy several and share with your friends.
 This sticker features the adhesive on the back of the sticker.
 Proceeds help fund the trail.

 Finger Lakes Trail Conference, Inc.

 We revise paper maps, PDF files, and GPX files when trail conditions change significantly.
 When we do, we change the Revision Date of the map.
 We also apply minor updates to our maps as needed, and for these, we do not change the Revision Date.
 For all map changes, we post a Map Revision Notice on the Trail Condition Notices page on the website.
 You can use both the revision date and the Map Revision Notices to decide if you want to purchase a fresh copy of a map.

 We do not change our maps for temporary conditions such as logging closures, storm damage, or special events, but we do post Trail Condition Notices.

 We encourage hikers to always check the Trail Condition Notices page before hiking even if their maps are up to date.
 Here is a short tutorial: